 The rest of the Victorian prison was sold off to the Malmaison hotel chain, who specialise in turning historic buildings into boutique hotels – others include a Royal Mail sorting office*, a Greek Orthodox Church* and even a brothel* – who’ve kept a lot of original features including the central walkways and stairs, barred windows and heavy metal doors.

 Malmaison Oxford prison hotel review

-Or if you’re travelling by car the Malmaison has a valet car park – but it’s pricey at £28.50 a night and you can’t leave your car beyond check out time.
+Or if you’re travelling by car, the Malmaison has a valet car park which must be booked in advance – but it’s pricey at £34 a night and you can’t leave your car later than 12pm on the day of check out.
 A cheaper option is to park in one of the park and ride car parks on the outskirts of Oxford, which also avoids the confusing drive through its one-way system.

 The Malmaison Oxford* prison hotel is one of the most popular – and therefore expensive – of the Malmaison hotels and room prices vary hugely.
 Cell rooms generally start from £197 and can go as high as £500.
 Standard rooms start from £160 and suites from £260.